Five things that need addressing as defending WNBA champion Storm open training camp

 In many aspects, bringing in a seven-time WNBA All-Star who won a league title with Phoenix in 2014 makes a lot of sense for a veteran Storm team that’s competing for a second straight championship.

-However, there’s no certainty how the 36-year-old forward who signed a one-year $170,000 deal will fit in with the Storm.
+However, there’s no certainty how the 36-year-old forward who signed a one-year, $170,000 deal will fit in with the Storm.

 “For me personally, Day 1 was fun being out there with veteran players and people that can think the game and play high-IQ basketball,” said Dupree, who spent the past four years in Indiana, which never won more than 13 games during her tenure.
 “Can’t really tell how the fit will be yet.
 It’s just Day 1 and just putting in some early offense sets and working on our basic defense.
 But so far, it feels pretty good.”

-Dupree is incredibly efficient offensively and should draw favorable one-on-one mismatches inside with lineups that includes four perimeter shooters.
+Dupree is incredibly efficient offensively and should draw favorable one-on-one mismatches inside with lineups that include four perimeter shooters.
 Defensively, Dupree could be tasked with defending opposing centers such as Brittney Griner and Candace Parker, which might be a lot to ask from a 6-foot-2 and 178-pound forward.

 2. Re-establish a defensive identity